 It could if they think it’s possible that back pain could be a symptom of an ailment rather than the ailment in itself.

 Basically, any time you have a prescription – whether it is for Marijuana or an asthma inhaler – it’s going to make an insurance underwriter pay attention.
 After all, their entire job is to find out how healthy you are, and the likelihood of you dying any time soon.

-How frequent you use Marijuana?
+How frequently do you use Marijuana?

 This will probably affect your rate.
 If you use Marijuana once a month, it’s probably no big deal at all.
 However, if you wake and bake, then things look a little different to your potential life insurance company.